ADULTS &

 A missed

-term (only by prior arrangement).
+term by prior arrangement

 For

-one can not
+one could not

 fired again!